 Challenges Sustain high levels of achievement

-New math standards
+New reading standards

 Reading achievement

+Parent engagement

+Writing framework

 3. NEEDS IDENTIFICATION AND ROOT CAUSE ANALYSIS

 3.2 Identification and Prioritization of Overarching Needs

 Use the results of 3.1 to identify the overarching needs of the LEA.
 Determine the priority order of the identified needs based on data, team member and stakeholder knowledge, and answers to questions in the table below.
 Be sure to address the major program challenges identified in 3.1.
 Watch the Identifying Need webinar for additional information and guidance.